AlexisHutin/mclog2event/README.md

 Here’s a bunch of stuff I’d like to add, improve, or play with in the future:

-- Prometheus metrics and OpenTelemetry support
+- [ ] Prometheus metrics and OpenTelemetry support
   Expose internal metrics (e.g. matched events, errors, webhook push stats) to Prometheus.
   Primary goal: gain hands-on experience with observability tools.

-- Grafana dashboard
+- [ ] Grafana dashboard
   Provide a ready-to-use Grafana dashboard to visualize logs and event activity.

-- Add shoutrrr support
-  Integrate [shoutrrr](https://github.com/containrrr/shoutrrr) to send events to services like Discord, Telegram, Slack, etc.

-- Example event configuration
+- [ ] Example event configuration
   Include a default `events.yml` with common Minecraft log patterns, ready to use for most vanilla servers.

-- n8n workflow example
+- [ ] n8n workflow example
   Provide an example [n8n](https://n8n.io) automation that reacts to incoming events.

-- Documentation for regex capture patterns
+- [ ] Documentation for regex capture patterns
   Write a short guide explaining how named capture groups work in regex, using Minecraft log examples.

-- CI/CD pipeline
+- [ ] CI/CD pipeline
   Set up GitHub Actions to build, lint, test, and maybe even release.

-- Unit tests
+- [ ] Unit tests
   Add some proper tests for the matcher logic and other core parts.
 Gotta break stuff with confidence.

-- Docker image publishing
+- [ ] Docker image publishing
   Automatically publish a Docker image to Docker Hub or GHCR on release so folks can just `docker pull` and go.

+- [ ] Add shoutrrr support (maybe)
+  Integrate [shoutrrr](https://github.com/containrrr/shoutrrr) to send events to services like Discord, Telegram, Slack, etc.

 If you’ve got ideas, feel free to open an issue or drop a PR.